 Must try foods: Langos, Goulash, Trdelnik

 Originally Budapest was two separate cities split by the Danube river and they merged to create Budapest as one city.
-The popular side is the Pest side where all the attractions are and the Buda side is more residential and a lot quieter.
+The popular side is the Pest side where all the attractions are.
+The Buda side is more residential and a lot quieter.
 Keep this in mind when booking accommodation and personal preferences.

-Budapest is a great student city, lots of amazing cafes, incredible nightlife, gorgeous architecture.
+Budapest is a great student city, lots of amazing cafes, incredible nightlife and gorgeous architecture.
 There’s definitely something for everyone in this diverse city and it will be hard not to fall in love.

 Check out St. Stephen’s Basilica, it’s a beautiful church that is free to enter so it’s worth the visit.
 You can get photos of this church if you come early and it’s also a great spot for people watching with great cafes.

-Margaret Island is a great place to escape the hustle and bustle of the city, it’s one bridge over from the chain bridge and it’s an island in the middle of the Danube.
-They have a huge water fountain at the entrance and every 2 hours they have a fountain show with music which is a lot of fun to watch.
+Margaret Island is a great place to escape the hustle and bustle of the city!
+It’s one bridge over from the chain bridge and an island in the middle of the Danube that is accessible by walking and public transport.
+Every 2 hours they have a fountain show at the entrance that is fun to watch.
 They have a great running path that goes around the entire park.
 There’s a Japanese garden you can visit at the other end of the park and if you don’t want to walk you can rent a bike.
 It’s a gorgeous green space to play sports or to sun bath with restaurants and cafes around the island.

 You can hike up the Citadella which takes about 20mins.
 It has gorgeous views over Budapest and would be great to visit at sunset, entrance is free.